Syria military takes control of flash-point Kurdish-led town

-BEIRUT (AP) — Syria’s military says it has taken control the flash-point Kurdish-held town of Manbij, where Turkey has threatened offensive.
+BEIRUT (AP) — Syria’s military announced Friday it has taken control of the flash-point Kurdish-held town of Manbij, where Turkey has threatened an offensive.

-The announcement Friday came shortly after the main Syrian Kurdish militia invited the government to seize control of Manbij to prevent an attack.
-The development signals the two sides have agreed to the new arrangement.
-It’s not clear what happens to the U.S. troops who patrolled the town and tense front line between Manbij and adjacent towns where Turkey-backed fighters were based.
+The announcement was quickly welcomed by the Kremlin, whose spokesman Dmitry Peskov called it a “positive step” that could help stabilize the situation.

-Turkey, which views the Kurdish militia as a terrorist group, had threatened a military operation against Manbij.
+There was no immediate comment from Turkey or the U.S., whose troops have been patrolling the town and the tense front line between Manbij and adjacent towns where Turkey-backed fighters were based.

-The threats triggered the U.S. announcement it would withdraw troops from Syria.
+Turkey, which views the Kurdish militia as a terrorist group, had been threatening a military operation against Manbij.
+Turkey and its allied fighters have been amassing troops around Manbij in recent days.

 Most Read Nation & World Stories